Understanding Compulsions: A Guide for Navigating OCD

 Ahhhh, compulsions... they come in as many different varieties as the people who experience them.
-This can make them tricky to spot at first, but don't worry because compulsions usually follow the same pattern, so we can become experts at recognising them.
+This can make them tricky to spot at first, but don't worry!
+Compulsions usually follow the same pattern, so we can become experts at recognizing them.

-Before we start talking about how to tell if something is a compulsion, it's probably a good idea to make sure you know exactly what compulsions are and how they fit into OCD.
+Before we dive into how to tell if something is a compulsion, it's probably a good idea to make sure you know exactly what compulsions are and how they fit into OCD.
 This blog will help you do that.

 How to Recognise Compulsions

-Identifying our compulsions is an essential skill for those of us with OCD because it helps us to disrupt the OCD cycle.
-If we interrupt the OCD cycle, we begin releasing ourselves from OCD.
-Like all skills, learning to recognise compulsions takes a little practise, but that's okay because every time we do it, we get a little stronger!
+Identifying our compulsions is an essential skill for those of us with OCD.
+It helps us disrupt the OCD cycle.
+By interrupting this cycle, we begin to free ourselves from OCD.
+Like all skills, learning to recognize compulsions takes a little practice, but that's okay!
+Every time we do it, we get a little stronger!

-One of the main rules I use for recognising whether something is a compulsion is this:
+One of the main rules I use for recognizing whether something is a compulsion is this:

 It’s not just WHAT you are doing, but WHY you are doing it.

-A compulsion can be anything, so although the WHAT is important, the WHY is vital.
-Try to keep this in mind when working out whether something is a compulsion for you.
+A compulsion can be anything.
+So, while the WHAT is important, the WHY is vital.
+Keep this in mind when figuring out whether something is a compulsion for you.

 General Compulsion Categories

 Often, compulsions fall under specific categories.
-You can also use this list to help you work out whether something is a compulsion for you.
+You can use this list to help determine if something is a compulsion for you.

-Does the physical behaviour or mental process involve:
+Does the physical behavior or mental process involve:

 Questions to Ask Yourself

-Another good way of trying to recognise if something is a compulsion is to ask yourself some or all of the following questions:
+Another good way to recognize if something is a compulsion is to ask yourself some or all of the following questions:

-• How much time does this behaviour take up?
+How much time does this behavior take up?

-Surveys can be an invaluable way of finding out how other people work and why it is they do what they do.
-If you're unsure whether something is a compulsion for you, you can discuss it with someone else to find out what they do and then compare it with your own actions and motives.
-Surveys can be very helpful as long as they remain a fact-finding process for you and don't enter into the world of compulsions - it's very easy to do.
+Surveys can be an invaluable way of finding out how other people work and why they do what they do.
+If you're unsure whether something is a compulsion for you, discuss it with someone else.
+Compare it with your own actions and motives.
+Surveys can be very helpful as long as they remain a fact-finding process for you and don't lead you into the world of compulsions — it’s very easy to do.

 A general rule of thumb is that surveys should help you gain knowledge that enables you to develop recovery skills.
-You can use the lists given previously to help you work out if you may have slipped into a compulsion.
+Use the lists given previously to help you figure out if you may have slipped into a compulsion.

 If you conduct a survey, remember to show yourself a lot of compassion.
-To learn from others, we need to be able to compare ourselves to them to some extent, and comparisons can cause feelings of shame and sadness.
+To learn from others, we need to compare ourselves to them to some extent.
+Comparisons can cause feelings of shame and sadness.
 Remember, you are asking them how and why they do things so you can learn helpful skills, not because they are better than you!
 You're awesome!

 I've written a detailed blog on this subject, so it's probably more helpful for you to check it out than read a summary here.
 Here's the link.